jonaprieto/flask-ponywhoosh/README.md

     atributos = Set("Atributos")
 ```

-As you see from above example, you should write as strings the fields that they are going to be searchables, and you can add the parameters for fields.
+As you  appreciate in the previous example, you should declare  as strings the fields where you want whoosh to index (the searcheables), at the same time you might  add several parameters for fields. (sortable, stored, scored, etc.)

 ### Parameters for Flask Settings